johnperry-math/AoC2021/README.md

 I now suspect it's the use of `Ordered_Maps`, but I'm done with the problem for now.
 It's a nice problem!
 I just have to sleep at some point...

+### Day 13: Transparent origami

+You need to figure out the code to initialize a device by performing a number of folds on a sheet of paper that has seemingly random dots.
+Once you do that, the initialization code should be 8 capital letters.

+1. Perform only the first fold and report the number of dots.
+   Do not double-count dots that overlap.
+1. Perform the remaining folds and report the letters that appear.

+#### Tools
+* Ada's `Vectors` and `Hashed_Sets` types
+* the `Get_Integer` function I wrote for Advent of Code 2022
+* Mathematics! in particular, some elementary geometry of transformations

+#### Experience
+Fun and easy.
+I had to do a little debugging because I forgot in part 2 to switch away from performing the folds on `Dots` to `New_Dots`.